mo-soleimani/mo-soleimani.github.io/_teaching/2025-ICERS.md

 Workshop Objectives:
 ======
-- Understand how global warming intensifies heat risks for older adults, especially in Iran and the Middle East.
+- Understand how global warming intensifies heat risks for older adults, especially in Iran and the Middle East
-- Analyze vulnerability factors using recent data and spatial models.
+- Analyze vulnerability factors using recent data and spatial models
-- Identify urban planning, technical, and governmental strategies for boosting community heat resilience.
+- Identify urban planning, technical, and governmental strategies for boosting community heat resilience
-- Promote climate justice and policy innovation for vulnerable populations.
+- Promote climate justice and policy innovation for vulnerable populations

 Key Topics Covered:
 ======